Nose Reshaping (Rhinoplasty) at New Victoria Hospital

 How long does it take to recover?

-You should be able to go home the day following your surgery, although please arrange for someone to collect you - you will not be able to drive yourself.
+You should be able to go home the day following your plastic surgery, although please arrange for someone to collect you - you will not be able to drive yourself.
 You may need to wear a splint on the nose to maintain the new shape.
 This will be applied in the operating theatre and secured with tape, wearing glasses for the first week may prove difficult.
 You may have packs inserted into each nostril, but these will be removed before you are discharged from hospital.

 It is advisable to make arrangements for help at home during your convalescence, which should be at least one to two weeks, especially if you have young children.